Making a perceptually uniform step wedge using GIMP

 Well, you aren't quite done.
 For displaying your step wedge on the internet, you'll want to convert the image from the current profile ("sRGB-elle-V4-labl.icc") to the regular sRGB profile.
 So go to "Image/Color Management/Convert to Color Profile", use the "Convert to" box to select the profile "sRGB-elle-V2-srgbtrc.icc", and hit "Convert".
 Then save your XCF file and also export the step wedge as a jpeg or png.
 If you export it as a png, you might want to reduce the precision of the XCF file to 8-bit integer, export the png, and then "Undo" the precision conversion.

 And now your step wedge is completely ready to be displayed on the web.
 You can use css styling to put a border around your step wedge, or add one using GIMP.
 To add a border using GIMP, first make the step wedge.
 Then make the canvas size a little larger and put a new layer of the desired border color under the step wedge layer.
 I recommend using a neutral border color.
 On my own website I use css styling to add the border, and the color is #FAFAFA — almost but not quite solid white so the solid white step at the right edge can be seen.

 Verifying that the step wedge really is perceptually uniform

-If you have access to an image editor that reads out LAB Lightness values (such as my patched version of high bit depth GIMP), and you eye-dropper each step in your step wedge, you'll find that the steps increase exactly in increments of 5, that is, eye-droppering from left to right will show 0, 5, 10, 15, . . .
+If you have access to an image editor that reads out LAB Lightness values, and you eye-dropper each step in your step wedge, you'll find that the steps increase exactly in increments of 5, that is, eye-droppering from left to right will show 0, 5, 10, 15, . . .
 85, 90, 95, 100.